 Congratulations!
 You made it all the way through the primary portion of the tutorial!
 In the preceding lessons, we covered many of the principal C++ language features (including a few from the C++11/14/17 extension to the language).

 So the obvious question is, “what next?”.
 One thing you’ve probably noticed is that an awful lot of programs use the same concepts over and over again: loops, strings, arrays, sorting, etc… You’ve probably also noticed that writing programs using non-class versions of containers and common algorithms are error-prone.
 The good news is that C++ comes with a library that is chock full of reusable classes for you to build programs out of.
-This library is called The C++ Standard Template Library (STL).
+This library is called The C++ Standard Library.

-The Standard Template Library
+The Standard Library

-|16.2 -- STL containers overview|
+|16.2 -- STL containers overview |

 |15.x -- Chapter 15 comprehensive review |